PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 <img src="https://github.com/user-attachments/assets/57f3ec3b-8480-49bb-a5a6-c5b36d980172" width="600"/>

-The webcam software can be used in the Windows Vista Guest to control the Logitech Pro 9000 which has been passed through from the Windows 11 Host PC:
+The webcam software can be used in the Windows 7 Guest to control the Logitech Pro 9000 which has been passed through from the Windows 11 Host PC:

 <img src="https://github.com/user-attachments/assets/578e5164-7242-4f9c-b243-4de53df123cc" width="600"/>